The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 Any data collection that is optional will be made clear at the point of collection.

-We can only use your personal information to send you marketing messages to tell you about relevant products and services or offers that may be of interest to you if we have your consent.
+We will only use your personal information to send you marketing messages to tell you about relevant products and services or offers that may be of interest to you if we have a valid reason to do so under data protection legislation.
+The two main reasons we rely on are where we have your consent, or if we have a legitimate interest to do so.

 You can ask us to stop sending you marketing messages and update your choices by contacting us at any time.